cvuus/pushwap/README.md

 1. Pivot element is defined.
     size < 300 list splitted in 4 parts
-    size > 300 list spliited in 7 part
+    size > 300 list spliited in 7 parts

-3. All elements in list > pivot element are pusehd to B element > pivot/2 pushed to the top of Stack B element < pivot/2 pushed to the bottom of Stack B
+2. All elements in list > pivot element are pusehd to B element > pivot/2 pushed to the top of Stack B element < pivot/2 pushed to the bottom of Stack B

-5. If Stack A contais more than 5 element 1 & 2 is repeated
+3. If Stack A contais more than 5 element 1 & 2 is repeated

-7. If Stack A contains less than 5 elements, list A is sorted
+4. If Stack A contains less than 5 elements, list A is sorted

-9. Stack B finds the next smallest element either at the top or bottom and pushes it to Stack A
+5. If Stack A contains less than 5 elements, list A is sorted

-10.
+6. Stack B finds the next smallest element either at the top or bottom and pushes it to Stack A

-11. Repeat until Stack B is empty and A is sorted
+7. Repeat until Stack B is empty and A is sorted